Loading lesson…

 The big idea: automatic metrics are fast, cheap, and blunt.
 Use them as seismographs, not scales.

-What is the core idea behind "BLEU, ROUGE, F1 — Automatic Metrics and Their Limits"?
+What is the main idea of "BLEU, ROUGE, F1 — Automatic Metrics and Their Limits"?

-Which best describes the scope of "BLEU, ROUGE, F1 — Automatic Metrics and Their Limits"?
+Which action would help you apply "BLEU, ROUGE, F1 — Automatic Metrics and Their Limits" responsibly?